Pilot (Lost): Part 2

 Jack, Kate, and Charlie head back to the beach, where ten-year-old Walt discovers a pair of handcuffs, which he shows to his father, Michael.
 A man known only as "Sawyer" gets into a fistfight with Sayid, calling him a terrorist, but they're stopped by Jack and Michael.
 Jack determines that, with no prospects of immediate rescue, he has to try his best to treat the worst-injured survivor, an unconscious U.S. marshal with a piece of wreckage lodged in his side.
 He enlists Hurley's help.

 Sayid repairs the transceiver, but it has little remaining battery life and no signal.
 He explains that getting to higher ground will make it more likely to get a signal.
 He and Kate decide to go inland, alongside Charlie, Shannon, Boone, and Sawyer.
 Along the way, a polar bear emerges and charges the group.
 Sawyer shoots and kills it with a gun he took off the marshal, and Sayid accuses him of being the marshal's prisoner.
 Kate seizes the gun before the situation can escalate.
 Back at the beach, the marshal awakens and asks Jack, "Where is she?"

 As the inland team reaches higher ground, Sayid turns on the transceiver and gets a signal.
 However, it is being blocked by a looping transmission in French, which Shannon translates as "I'm alone now, on the island alone.
 Please someone come.
 The others... they're dead.
 It killed them.
 It killed them all."
 Since the transmission lasts 30 seconds and each iteration states the number of repeats thus far, Sayid calculates that it has been broadcasting for over 16 years.

 Flashbacks

-Anxious and under suspicion from the flight attendants, Charlie runs to the bathroom, where he locks himself in to snort heroin.
+Anxious and under suspicion from the flight attendants, Charlie speedwalks by Jack to the bathroom, where he locks himself in to snort heroin.
 As the turbulence hits, Charlie is slammed against the ceiling and he rushes out, strapping himself into a seat as the plane starts to go down.

 Kate is revealed to be the marshal's prisoner, wearing the handcuffs Walt found in the jungle.
 As the turbulence hits, the luggage compartment is shaken open and the marshal is knocked unconscious by a falling suitcase.
 Kate struggles to put on her oxygen mask due to the handcuffs, so she frees herself using the marshal's keys and puts his oxygen mask on him before attaching her own.
 The tail section of the plane breaks off and falls away.